S-haila/Project1_group4/README.md

 # About

-We are a group of 4 full-time workers contributing to a project to showcase our knowledge<br>
+We are a group of 4 full-time working professionals contributing to a project to showcase our<br />
+knowledge

 # Data-set